justdepie/justdepie/README.md

 - 👄 a Language & History enthusiast.
 - 🔍 just a curious person seeking new knowledge

+Education:
+- BSc in Statistics and Actuarial Science, UNIPI
+- MSc in Data Science, AUEB

 <!---
 justdepie/justdepie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.